This chapter contains the following:

 The highest level of the hierarchy is product line, followed by the product family, application, and logical business area.
 There can be multiple levels of logical business areas, with one or more nested within a parent logical business area.
 A module is a node at any of these levels.
 Each level is briefly described here.

-Product Line: A collection of product under a single brand name, for example, Oracle Fusion.
+Product Line: A collection of products associated with a single brand name, for example, Oracle Fusion.

 Product Family: A collection of products associated with a functional area that may or may not be licensed together as a single unit, for example Oracle Fusion Financials.